jonbnewman/mobx-store-provider/docs/basic-example.md

 ## App component

-At the core of our application we define the main `App` component.
-Inside of it, we use the hooks provided by _mobx-store-provider_ to both create the store and then wrap our application with the `Provider`, supplying the `appStore` to its descendents.
+At the core of the application we define the main `App` component.

+Inside of it, we use hooks provided by _mobx-store-provider_ to:

+- Retrieve the `Provider` using the [useProvider](http://mobx-store-provider.overfoc.us/api/useProvider) hook
+- Create the `appStore` instance using the [createStore](http://mobx-store-provider.overfoc.us/api/createStore) hook
+- Wrap the application with the `Provider`, supplying it with the `appStore`

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)